aseroff/ocho/README.md

 If you're reading this, you've likely played the open-source, scalable and customizable card game Ocho.
 Congratulations on making it this far!
 I now invite you to share your custom decks and rules with the world by adding them to this project!

+## Use the forms in the Decks and Rules sections

+Submissions get sent to me to be added.

 ## Fork it

 You know how it's done: fork the project, make your changes, then create a pull request.
 I'll test out the changes and then add it to the site!